Tight Calf Muscles: 4 Exercises to Treat and Prevent Calf Pain

 Foam roller calf smash

 A calf smash uses a contract/relax method.
 It can help you to relax the tight and stiff muscles and reduces knee pain, ankle pain, and poor ankle position.
 Place your Achilles tendon or calf muscle on the foam roller while sitting, find the tender spots, and gently push your weight into the roller.
-Then try the contract and relax method, tightening and loosening the muscle and let the roller massage the stiff muscle in this process.
+Then try the contract and relax method, tightening and loosening the muscle and letting the roller massage the stiff muscle in this process.
 You can also try to lift your body off the ground if you need more pressure.

 Calf smashing with a foam roller is the “softest” method regarding pain and discomfort during the exercise.
 We strongly encourage you to start with this one and ease into it.